Saturn226/Saturn226.github.io/_posts/2017-06-08-restarting_a_stopped_job_with_fg.markdown

 [1]+  Stopped                 rails s
 ```

-This is what it looks like when you stop a job with Ctrl+Z
+This is what it looks like when you stop a job with Ctrl+Z your port is now occupied and you can't run another rails server.

 Now for `fg`